-What separates professionals from wannabe talent show prodigies isn't inspiration.
+What separates professionals from wannabe prodigies isn’t inspiration.
 It’s preparation and execution.
-Take control of your audition with these ten helpful tips to improve your skills.
+Take control of your audition with these 10 helpful tips to improve your skills.

 Let it shine through.
 Don’t give one-word answers when having a conversation with the casting director.
 Ask questions!
 The industry is looking for smart, curious actors.

 3. Connect with your reader

 Make one with the reader.
 Memorize the material or be familiar enough with it to maintain eye contact.
 Knowing the dialogue is important, but making a connection with the reader is what will make the scene natural and believable.